neulab/xnmt/doc/source/preprocessing.rst

                           Invoked with tokenizer type ``bpe``.
                           *Specify which files from which the encoding is determined?*

-3. [GOOGLETRONTHING]:     An extenral tokenizer library that permits a large number of tokenization options, is written in C++, and is very fast.
+3. Sentencepiece:         An extenral tokenizer library that permits a large number of tokenization options, is written in C++, and is very fast.
 However, it must be installed separately to ``xnmt``.
                           Specification of the training file is set through the experiment framework, but that (and all other) options can be passed transparently by adding them to the experiment config.

-4. External Tokenizers:   Any external tokenizer can be used as long as it tokenizes
+4. External Tokenizers:   Any external tokenizer can be used as long as it tokenizes stdin and outputs to stdout.